GAumala/simple-commonmark-react/README.md

 This module renders Markdown as React components.
 Currently the only supported types are:

+- code
+- code_block
+- emph
+- header
 - paragraph
-- header
+- softbreak
 - strong
-- emph
-- code
-- softbreak

 ## Install